|About Causes Symptoms Diagnosis Treatment Prevention|

 Treatment: Immediate treatment to remove urine from the bladder by manually expressing it or inserting a needle into the bladder and extracting it.
 Fluids to treat electrolyte imbalances and promote urination.
 Prescription diet to dissolve stones or crystals, surgery to remove bladder stones or tumours.

 Have you noticed your cat going to the litter box more often than usual?
 Is he digging around in the litter tray, crying, straining, licking his genitals?
 You may have a cat with either a partial or a full urinary blockage (medically known as ischuria).
 If he is urinating, you may notice the urine is pink, which means it contains blood (hematuria).
-These symptoms are often mistaken for constipation, but a blockage is far more serious.
+Pet owners often mistake the symptoms for constipation, however, a blockage is far more serious.

-Bladder stones (also known as calculi or uroliths) are rock-like substances formed in the bladder.
-They are the result of urinary crystals (mentioned above) clumping together to form larger stones.
+Also called calculi or uroliths, bladder stones are rock-like substances formed in the bladder.
+They are the result of urinary crystals which clump together to form larger stones.

 Bladder cancers are rare in cats, the tumour can potentially cause a blockage of the urinary tract.